lz707/nlp_paper_notes/attention.md

     ![](https://swethatanamala.github.io/assets/Images/machine_translation/decoder.png)

 #### Notes
 - A future work is [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025.pdf), which published about a year later and provided both global and local version of attention.
 See here for detailed review and comparison.
+- There are also other form of the attention weights that has been adopted by later work